How To Vent Microwave Outside [Step By Step Guide]

 2. Tapping an Existing Ventilation System

 It's convenient to tap into an existing ventilation system to connect it to the microwave.
 Doing so can save time from installing a new vent.
-Simply refer to the steps below of how you could do it.
+Refer to the steps below:

 1. Inspect the microwave unit and assess its condition.
-You will want to fix any damage, such as wiring issues or broken components, before proceeding to vent it.
+Before proceeding to vent, you will want to fix any damage, such as wiring issues or broken components.

 3. You'll want to cover it with a metallic grill to filter out solid dirt coming from the outside.
-At the other end of the ventilation duct, attach the hood vent above the microwave unit.
+Attach the hood vent above the microwave unit at the other end of the ventilation duct.

 5. Secure the hood vent with the clamps provided in the package.
 You can also use duct tape and sealant, depending on what type of hood vent you have.